 I’m an eclectic talking ape who has always been fascinated by the world around us and deeply enamored with language in every form.
-When I finally had to decide what to study, I chose science and earned a B.Sc. in plant genetics and then an M.Sc. in evolutionary biology.
+When I finally had to decide what to study, I chose science and earned an M.Sc. in evolutionary biology and then a Ph.D. in plant genetics.
 My clandestine love for language never wavered, though it withered and bloomed by turns under my inconstant ministrations, like a poorly tended garden.
 I started this blog to help me amend that by bringing my two passions together, as well as giving me an opportunity to share them with you.

-After a few years of successful blogging, I decided to become a full-time freelance writer while still trying to wrap up the final bits of my PhD work at the University of Helsinki.
+I decided to become a full-time freelance writer while I was wrapping my PhD work at the University of Helsinki, and I’m lucky enough to have been successful as a writer.
 When not writing, I’m pursuing any of a collection of hobbies, including poetry, piano, calligraphy, and photography.
-I live on a farm in Morocco with a congeries of other creatures, including my cherished partner, a photographer.
+I live in Morocco and in Finland and share my life with a congeries of creatures, including my cherished partner, a photographer.

 I generally eschew social media in favour of email, but you can find me on Twitter (@inspiringsci) and LinkedIn.
-In addition to Inspiring Science, I write Wonders of the World, a crowd-funded series about some of the Earth’s other amazing creatures, and Accumulating Glitches, part of Nature’s Scitable blog network.
-I have also written for Nature Middle East, BBC Focus, and Think magazine.
+I’ve written articles for Nature Middle East, Nature Asia Pacific, BBC Focus, Nautilus, and others.
+You can learn more at my website.
 If you’d like to hire me for a writing, editing, or speaking job, please get in touch.

 Pingback: science, sunsets and stories of life « alternative viewpoints